ekanite/ekanite/README.md

 Sending logs to Ekanite
 ------------
-For now, for ekanite to accept logs, your syslog client must be configured such that the log lines are [RFC5424](http://tools.ietf.org/html/rfc5424) compliant, and in the following format:
+For now, for Ekanite to accept logs, your syslog client must be configured such that the log lines are [RFC5424](http://tools.ietf.org/html/rfc5424) compliant, and in the following format:

     <PRI>VERSION TIMESTAMP HOSTNAME APP-NAME PROC-ID MSGID MSG"

 Consult the RFC to learn what each of these fields is.
 The TIMESTAMP field must be in [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) format.
-Both [rsyslog](http://www.rsyslog.com/) and [syslog-ng](http://www.balabit.com/network-security/syslog-ng) support templating, which make it easy to format messages correctly.
-For example, an rsyslog template looks like so:
+Both [rsyslog](http://www.rsyslog.com/) and [syslog-ng](http://www.balabit.com/network-security/syslog-ng) support templating, which make it **very easy** for those programs to format logs correctly and transmit the logs to Ekanite.
+Templates and installation instructions for both systems are below.

+**rsyslog**

 ```
 # Send messages to Ekanite over TCP using the template.
 Assumes Ekanite is listening on 127.0.0.1:5514
 $template Ekanite,"<%pri%>%protocol-version% %timestamp:::date-rfc3339% %HOSTNAME% %app-name% %procid% - %msg%"
 *.*             @@127.0.0.1:5514;EkaniteFormat
 ```

-syslog-ng looks like so:
+Add this template to `/etc/rsyslog.d/23-ekanite.conf` and then restart rsyslog using the command `sudo service rsyslog restart`.

+**syslog-ng**

 ```
+source s_ekanite {
+	system();	# Check which OS & collect system logs
+	internal();	# Collect syslog-ng logs
+};
 template Ekanite { template("<${PRI}>1 ${ISODATE} ${HOST} ${PROGRAM} ${PID} - $MSG"); template_escape(no) };
+destination ekanite_server {
+	tcp("127.0.0.1" port(5514) template(Ekanite));
+};

+log {
+	source(s_ekanite);
+	destination(d_ekanite);
+};
 ```
+Add this template to `/etc/syslog-ng/syslog-ng.conf` and then restart syslog-ng using the command `/etc/init.d/syslog-ng restart`.

+With these changes in place rsyslog or syslog-ng will continue to send logs to any existing destination, and also forward the logs to Ekanite.

 Searching the logs
 ------------